 There is also a concern with forestry as it may change predator-caribou relationships.
 Increasing logging in a winter range could increase moose forage and increase the number of wolves in the area (Dena Kayeh Institute 2010).
+However, as there are not many forestry-related activities in the NWT range of northern mountain caribou, this has not been included for discussion here.
 The COSEWIC report (2014) also points out the indirect and cumulative effects that anthropogenic disturbance can have on caribou populations through habitat changes that favour predators; wolves are listed as the primary predator of caribou in the northern mountain population, yet it is also noted that caribou are a secondary prey species in the diets of predators, following moose and deer.
 Because predation was not described as a major threat by knowledge holders in the sources reviewed for this report, it has not been included here.
 Instead, threats are included based on their prioritization under several regional processes.
-For example, the SRRB has listed the following three factors as growing risks for a number of northern mountain caribou subpopulations:
+For example, the SRRB has listed the following three factors as growing risks for a number of northern mountain caribou herds:

-- The impacts of visitors in the K'á Tý area. - The Mackenzie Valley Review Board Environmental Assessment and approval of the Howard's Pass Access Road Upgrade Project. - The proposed amendment to the Sahtú Land Use Plan following the creation of Nááts'ıhch'oh National Park Reserve, which excluded areas of mountain caribou habitat that knowledge holders consider important (SRRB 2018).
+- The impacts of visitors in the K'á Té area. - The Mackenzie Valley Review Board Environmental Assessment and approval of the Howard's Pass Access Road Upgrade Project.

+• The proposed amendment to the Sahtú Land Use Plan following the creation of Nááts'įhch'oh National Park Reserve, which excluded areas of northern mountain caribou habitat that knowledge holders consider important (SRRB 2018).